 Conor McGregor’s notoriety inside and outside the cage is well known.
 The former dual champion Conor McGregor has always relied on his ability to sell fights through his trash-talking skills and his ability to back it up inside the cage.
 The Notorious, as he is so fondly called has often used the monicker to compliment the approach he takes in the lead-up to his fights.

 Over the years, Conor McGregor has built a reputation for being one of the most fiercest strikers in the world of mixed martial arts.
-However, the fame and popularity has not come just because of his fighting style inside the Octagon, but partly due to his trash-talking skills, his ability to back his words inside the cage.
+However, the fame and popularity has not come just because of his fighting style inside the Octagon, but partly due to his trash-talking skills, and his ability to back his words inside the cage.
 While just like every mixed martial artist, McGregor has had his ups and downs, the former dual champion has time and again proved to be the biggest asset for the UFC.

 Why is Conor McGregor called The Notorious?